BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 ## Fix

 We found the defect!
 Apply a fix
 Keep being scientific and test your fix given your reproduction scenario.
 Usually defects cluster, so also test other values and look around.

-# What is structured debugging?
+# So, what is structured debugging?

 Structured debugging is:
 * Choosing a strategy and keep applying it (scientifically)
 * Keep a notes during the process.
 * When a strategy fails, or you’re blocked --> pick another strategy and stick to that.

 Don’t get stuck by ‘THE process’, e.g.:
 * If reproducing is hard, try locating it first, can give you clues/constraints about how to reproduce.